GALLERY A PRESENTS THE JOYFUL CELEBRATION OF NORWEGIAN CONNECTOR BETWEEN POP ART COLLAGES AND IMPRESSIONISTIC MANNERS OF CONTEMPORARY FINE ART.

 DT 500 MAG: – Why did you come back to Oslo?

-DT 500 MAG: – What did you learn by all the experience?
+DT 500 MAG: – What did you learn from all the experience?

 BENEDICTE: – I have learned a couple of things: